kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ## ClojureScript Syntax
 ClojureScript is a functional language.
-This means it has functions and limited additional language constructs.
+This means that it has functions and limited additional language constructs.
 It is a Lisp style language.

 ### Primitives